DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2023-12-04-private-beta-user-tasks.md

 ## Next steps

-These user tasks will inform the design and build of the claim service So that schools can receive all the funding that they are entitled to for their ITT mentor training.
+These user tasks will inform the design and build of the claim service so that schools can receive all the funding they are entitled to for their ITT mentor training.